Flamethrower, Part 1

 For those of you that know Ross and I well, we are rock solid.
 He is my king.
 I’m his queen.
 That’s how every relationship should be.
 When you find your person, your lobster, do NOT let them go.

 Gertrude single-handedly destroyed the relationship with the love of her life in college due to her rampant cheating.
-Any current or future relationship she has will be but a shell of what she had before… & I don’t feel bad for her.
+In my opinion, any current or future relationship she has will be but a shell of what she had before… & I don’t feel bad for her.
 Her excessive cheating has carried over to her most recent relationship (surprise surprise), where infidelity is not only on her end, but his as well.

 So while Gertrude is berating my husband about me, her current boyfriend is going around saying how annoying and wasted she is.
 This is a prime example of getting what you give: “you can’t litter negativity everywhere you go and wonder why you have a trashy life.”